potor10/wplace-firefly/README.md

 Therefore, usage of Blue Marble is technically more in a grey area regarding Wplace TOS and is tracable if certain checks were to be implemented.

 Personally, I would still recommend Blue Marble.
-If you're planning on placing many pixels, its much faster to have a direct overalay over the canvas.
+If you're planning on placing many pixels, its much faster to have a direct overlay over the canvas.

 This project is mostly for individuals who have little knowledge of Wplace.
 It offers them a simple way to contribute to various projects without requiring user-installed tools.